wtfplutolol/zzboard-public/README.md

 # ZZBoard Public

 > A beautiful, feature-rich terminal dashboard for your desktop.
 Open source and free to use.
+Made to be lightweight

 ```
   ________ ______  ____  ____  ____  ____  ____